 Arriving in to the Glacier region you catch your first glimpse of Franz Josef Glacier from a few kilometres out as it flows from the Southern Alps.
 Franz Josef township is a lively place with a great atmosphere, plenty of choice to dine out and some wonderful activities to enjoy.

-Kayaking is by far the best way to enjoy the flora, fauna and scenic grandeur of New Zealand's largest unmodified coastal wetland.
+Kayaking is by far the best way to enjoy the flora, fauna, and scenic grandeur of New Zealand's largest unmodified coastal wetland.
 Previous experience is not necessary.
 Okarito Lagoon covers more than 3240 hectares of shallow open water and is well known for its outstanding bird life, including white heron and royal spoonbill.
 Exploring the open water and river channels that lead you deep into the heart of the rainforest is like stepping back in time to pre-European conditions and on a clear day you enjoy fantastic views of Mt.
 Cook and the Southern Alps.
-Your guide will take you to their favourite spots where you'll discover the flora, fauna and history of the lagoon.
+Your guide will take you to their favorite spots where you'll discover the flora, fauna, and history of the lagoon.

 Franz Josef, named after both the local village and the nearby glacier, holds special significance in Māori culture as "Ko Roimata o Hine Hukatere" – The Tears of the Ice Maiden.
 This rare glacier is one of only three in the world that descends from alpine heights into a temperate rainforest, almost reaching sea level.
 New Zealand is home to two of these unique glaciers, Franz Josef and Fox Glacier, both highly accessible and popular with visitors.
 The best ways to experience the glacier are through scenic flights or, for the adventurous, a heli-hike.
-You can also enjoy glacier views with a short drive from the village and easy walking tracks.
+You can also enjoy glacier views with a short drive from the village and walking tracks.
 Beyond the glacier, Franz Josef offers a wealth of adventure activities and beautiful forest and alpine walks, making it a must-visit destination.

 Your accommodation: Westwood Lodge

 Westwood is a purpose built lodge, crafted entirely from wood and exquisitely decorated throughout.
-The lounge is the place to meet to watch the Southern Alps turn a soft pink in the setting sun.
+The lounge is the place to meet to watch the Southern Alps turn a soft pink in the setting sun.Driving distance and time (approximate) for this leg: 212 kms / 131 miles : 2.6 hours

 After a thrilling scenic flight, high above the rugged terrain, you will land on the glacier, ready to undertake a 2.15 hour guided glacier hike.
 Your friendly guide will lead you through some of the most pristine and awe-inspiring glacial scenery in the world.
 Your guide will choose your route carefully as you go and, with an eye for the most spectacular ice formations, you’ll soon be making your way through an extraordinary landscape of towering peaks and glistening blue ice.